scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 Observe the API Server logs and combiner logs, you should see the client connecting and entering into a state asking for a compute package.

-In a seprate terminal, start a second client using the data partition 'data/clients/2/mnist.pt':
+In a separate terminal, start a second client using the data partition 'data/clients/2/mnist.pt':

 .. code-block::